The Seahawks’ special teams have been rarely discussed this season, and that’s a good thing

 What’s rarely discussed in great length is the special teams, which is probably a good thing.
 If it were talked about more, it would likely be because Seattle was falling short in that area.

-“They’ve been lights out, both of those guys (Myers and Dickson) A lot of the fans, not our fans, but a lot of people watch football for the defense and the offense.
+“They’ve been lights out, both of those guys (Myers and Dickson).
+A lot of the fans, not our fans, but a lot of people watch football for the defense and the offense.
 They don’t really understand the importance of having someone go out there and always make the extra point, or you’re confident in their making the field goal, or you’re confident that if you’re close enough you can try a 50-plus yard field goal,” Seahawks linebacker Bobby Wagner said.
-“Or even a guy like Mike, where he constantly puts the defense in a great position by pinning it down in side the 10.
+“Or even a guy like Mike, where he constantly puts the defense in a great position by pinning it down inside the 10.
 So those guys have been amazing for us.”

 Myers and Dickson were not available for comment, as has become the norm in this age of Zoom.
 Had they been, though, they likely would have exuded humility.
 They generally do.